Go to content

 Eight color palettes presented in the Figma file for Feelgood Design System.
 The colors are blue, red, yellow, purple, gray (transparent), white (transparent), green and blue (transparent).

-The edited and expanded color palette I made in early 2024.
+The expanded color palette I made in early 2024.

 Switching typeface for improving accessibility

-I was late to notice that our initial choice of Open Sans rendered characters like I, l, and 1 too similarly.
-This would have been a problem for users handling IDs, invoice references, and other pieces of text with random characters.
+Kuno and I were late to notice that our initial choice of Open Sans rendered characters like I, l, and 1 too similarly.
+This would have been a problem for users handling IDs, invoice references, and other pieces of text with seemingly random characters.

-After convincing the slightly reluctant marketing department who had already started using Open Sans in their material, we got to replace it with IBM Plex Sans (used on this website) that didn’t have this accessibility issue.
+After convincing the marketing department that had already started using Open Sans, we replaced it with IBM Plex Sans (also used on this website) that didn’t have this accessibility issue.

-IBM Plex Sans also came with a performance boost, since it was available as a variable font file.
+IBM Plex Sans also came with a performance boost, since it was available as a variable font.

-Since Kuno’s time was running out and he still had some concept to do for the mobile app, we focused on just making the components the app needed.
-Since I had already done some wireframing for it, we were well prepared.
+Since Kuno’s time was running out, we focused on just making the components the mobile app needed.
+Since I had already done some wireframes of the app, we were prepared.

 Dan Mall, Alexander Skogberg (me) and Brad Frost smiling at An Event Apart Boston in 2019.

 I got to listen to Dan Mall (left) and Brad Frost (right) at An Event Apart in Boston in 2019.
-Their talks on design systems helped us a lot with FDS.
+Their talks on design systems helped us a lot.

-After Kuno finished the concept work for the mobile app, we spent his few remaining hours redesigning the Feelgood Web Portal using the new graphic profile.
+Despite Kuno almost being out of time, we managed to redesign some pages of the Feelgood Web Portal using the new graphic profile.
 This led to new components, such as:

 • Modal, for showing and asking for more information

-• Textarea, for entering longer amounts of text
+• Textarea Field, for entering longer amounts of text

 • Sticker, for highlighting something important

-• Tabs, for dividing content on the same page
+• Tabs, for dividing up content on a page

-Why we put the design system on a website
+Why it made sense to put the design system on a website

-For making our design system easily accessed and interactive, we decided to put it on a website for the following reasons:
+For presenting FDS, we published it on a website for the following reasons:

 First, different web browsers render things differently on different types of screens.
-What looks perfect in Figma on Macbook will probably don’t look perfect “in the field”.
+What looks perfect in Figma on Macbook Pro won’t look perfect “in the field”.

 Second, everyone would be able access it without having to sign up for Figma and ask for an invite just to download a logotype or copy a HEX color code.

-Third, the website could use the same tech stack (Vue.js) as Feelgoods other digital solutions and save us a lot of development time.
+Third, the website could use the same tech stack (Vue.js) as our other digital solutions and save us development time.

-Fourth, all components could more easily be made interactive for touch, keyboard, and mouse input.
+Fourth, all components could easily be made interactive for touch, keyboard, and mouse input.

 Adam looking at a whiteboard sketch.